Talend Rejected Rows

 Talend Rejected Rows Example

-We used tDBConnection and tDBCommit to establish and close the connection with SQL Database.
+We used tDBConnection and tDBCommit to establish and close the connection with the SQL Database.
 Next, we used the tFileDelimitedInput to load the above text file into the Talend.
 Please click on the Edit Schema to add the Column names or use the existing File delimited schema (if any).

 Talend Rejected Rows 2

-We removed/replaced the tLogRow with tDBOutput because we want to load this text file into the database table.
+Please use the tLogRow and run this job to see the data in the text file.
+Here, we removed/replaced the tLogRow with tDBOutput because we want to load this text file into the database table.
 Next, we used the existing connection and placed the Table name.

 Talend Rejected Rows 4

 Click on the Edit Schema to see or change the output columns.
 If you notice the lengths of the DBOutput columns, they are much shorter to accommodate the text file data.
 If you are creating a table, then you might change the length to store all the data.
-However, when we are using an existing table, we have no option to alter the table structure and consider this is our scenario.
+However, when we are using an existing table, we have no option to alter the table structure and consider this as our scenario.

 Talend Rejected Rows 5